 Finally, when you want to connect to the database from your Python code:

 import os import pyodbc os.environ["ODBCSYSINI"] = "/home/YOUR_PYTHONANYWHERE_USERNAME" conn = pyodbc.connect('DSN=sqlserverdatasource;Uid=YOUR_SQL_SERVER_USERID;Pwd=YOUR_SQL_SERVER_PASSWORD;Encrypt=yes;Connection Timeout=30;')

-YOUR_SQL_SERVER_PASSWORDappropriately.
-Note: if you're using an Azure-hosted database, you may need to specify both the username and the server name in
+Note: just as with pymssql, if you're using an Azure-hosted database, you need to specify both the username and the server name in

 YOUR_SQL_SERVER_USERID, separated by an